mkhalila/Email_Client/README.md

 *quotation forthcoming*

 ## About Me
 My name is Khalil Ahmed and I am a 2nd year Computer Science student at King's College London.
-You can find out more about me here: https://www.linkedin.com/in/khalil-ahmed
+You can find out more about me [here.](https://www.linkedin.com/in/khalil-ahmed)